 Chicago – April 8, 2016 – For more than twelve years, Soliant Consulting has helped businesses leverage custom software to improve their profits, operations, and use of technology.
-Now, with the announcement of its philanthropy initiatives, the company has begun deploying these same skills to help those who need it most.
+The company has now begun deploying these same skills to help those who need it most through formal philanthropy initiatives.

 “We have been donating a portion of our revenue to local charities since the beginning,” said Soliant CEO Bob Bowers.
 “And our employees often donate their time to special events.
 But with skills-based donations, we can make an even bigger impact.
 By doing what we do best, building custom FileMaker, Salesforce, and Web apps, we can help nonprofits and social enterprises increase their abilities to pursue their missions.”